The Rapture — A Question of Timing

-Are Christians to be on the earth during the time following the appearance of the Abomination of Desolation, which all futurists agree is placed at the mid-point of the Septennium (the seven year period just before the end—Dan.
-9:27), OR:
+Are Christians to be on the earth during the time following the appearance of the Abomination of Desolation, which all futurists agree is placed at the mid-point of the seven-year period just before the end (Dan.
+9:27),

 The following data must be looked at: